Care and Comfort: Keeping Seniors Safe and Secure Throughout Historic Los Angeles Wildfires

 While our campuses fortunately remained unthreatened throughout, the air quality prevented outdoor activities.
 One afternoon during this period, Chief Mission Officer Rabbi Karen Bender was finishing a lesson on the fourth floor of the Joyce Eisenberg-Keefer Medical Center when she noticed that, one-by-one; participants were turning to look out the window.
 They were seeing smoke from the Kenneth fire that had started that afternoon.
 The flames were miles away, but it was clear from the residents’ faces that this development was creating growing concern and fear.
 As Rabbi Bender and Ilana began strategizing about the best way to address the issue, Andrew, an activity aide at JEK, decided—without prompting—the best thing he could do to help was simply to sit down at the piano and start playing.
 This immediately diverted the seniors’ attention, and suddenly, everyone looked comforted and cared for.
 It was a signature LAJH moment, highlighting the warmth, dedication, and collaboration of our team and of the entire LAJH family.

-From evacuation plans and transfer agreements in place, including contracted agreements with other facilities, to continuously monitoring our emergency supplies, it was a good time to confirm we were well prepared.
-We assured the LAJH family they could rest assured we were ready for whatever might come our way.
-We all recognize, you can never be too prepared.
+From ensuring we had evacuation plans and transfer agreements (including agreements with other facilities) in place, to continuously monitoring our emergency supplies, we remained vigilant throughout this disaster and confirmed that LAJH was indeed well prepared.
+The LAJH family can rest easy knowing we are ready for whatever may come our way.

-Prior to a disaster is the best time to assess and ensure we will always have enough blankets, wheelchairs, non-perishable food, air purifiers, bottled water, etc. If you would like to contribute to support the purchase of additional emergency supplies for the safety of the seniors in our care and our devoted staff, please click here.
+Of course, you can never be too prepared, and before a disaster is the best time to stock up on blankets, wheelchairs, non-perishable food, air purifiers, bottled water, etc. If you would like to contribute to help us purchase additional emergency supplies for the safety of the seniors in our care and for our devoted staff, please click here